-Cooper Spur Ski Resort is a ski area located in the state of Oregon in USA.
+Cooper Spur is a ski area located in the state of Oregon in USA.
 The resort is in the town of Mount Hood Parkdale, OR.

-Cooper Spur is not a part of any nationwide lift pass system.
+Cooper Spur is not a part of any nationwide lift ticket system.
 Passes such as Epic, IKON, or Mountain Collective allow pass holders to ski at multiple mountians with a single purchase.
-Unfortunately, none of those passes with with Cooper Spur Ski Resort.
+Unfortunately, none of those passes work with Cooper Spur.
+To purchase season passes, you'll need to visit Cooper Spur's website.

 Cooper Spur's summit elevation is higher than average.
 There are a lot of ski slopes that are much higher than this one (some stretch to 12,000 feet!), but it is not small by any stretch of the imagination.